dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

 6. **Testing**: Created and validated the authentication flow with `run_authentication_test.py` and an interactive demo in `docs/authentication_demo.html`.

+### Phase 2 Partial Completion (March 2025)

+Phase 2 of the database-level security has been partially implemented.
+The implementation includes:

+1. **Database Schema Updates**:
+   - Added `is_public` boolean flag to the `documents` table
+   - Created `document_permissions` table with proper foreign key constraints and indexes

+2. **Row Level Security Implementation**:
+   - Enabled Row Level Security on `documents` and `chunks` tables
+   - Created RLS policies for document ownership
+   - Created RLS policies for document sharing
+   - Created RLS policies for document sections (chunks)

+3. **Database Context Middleware**:
+   - Created `app/middleware/db_context.py` to set database context for RLS
+   - Implemented JWT token extraction for user identification
+   - Added middleware to the FastAPI application

 ### Implementation Notes

 During implementation, we encountered and resolved the following issues: